brigadehub/brigadehub/README.md

 # BrigadeHub
 #### Simplify your brigade's website maintenence

-BrigadeHub is a **pre-alpha** work in progress (read: unfinished, not-feature-complete, not-production-ready) of a Code for America Brigade Website/Portal CMS.
-This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.
+BrigadeHub is a **pre-alpha** work in progress (read: unfinished, not-feature-complete, not-production-ready) of a Code for America Brigade website/portal CMS/CRM/BLT/BYOB/ETC. This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.

 BrigadeHub is designed to meet some very specific goals: